-Devidusmenton of the United Kingdom (now the Department for International Development) backed up with technical documentation from university researchers and photographic evidence of houses built in Huacucho, Duval Zambrano and Hermelando Aliaga, of ITDG, set about consultation exercises with the 5000 inhabitants of Soritor.
-Planning in partnership During the initial six months after the earthquake, efforts focused on recording peoples Mara Asencia Salva Sedamano Mara seen with her daughters Kary, Rosa and Zoryisabel, rebuilt her house on the outskirts of Moyobamba in a neighbourhood called Huacucho.
+With financial support from the British Embassy and the Overseas Development Administration of the United Kingdom (now the Department for International Development) backed up with technical documentation from university researchers and photographic evidence of houses built in Huacucho, Duval Zambrano and Hermelando Aliaga, of Practical Action, set about consultation exercises with the 5000 inhabitants of Soritor.

+María Asencia Salva Sedamano

+María seen with her daughters Kary, Rosa and Zoryisabel, rebuilt her house on the outskirts of Moyobamba in a neighbourhood called Huacucho.

-Figure 3: Maria rebuilt the family home using improved quincha ITDG/Lucky Lowe The process of reconstruction was not an easy one for Maria but she feels she learnt a great deal from her involvement in her communitys affairs.
-Despite considerable pressure from her husband to rebuild their house in bricks and concrete, Maria saw the improved quincha project as a realistic opportunity to rebuild a roof over her familys heads.
+Figure 3: Maria rebuilt the family home using improved quincha © Practical Action /Lucky Lowe

+The process of reconstruction was not an easy one for Maria but she feels she learnt a great deal from her involvement in her community's affairs.
+Despite considerable pressure from her husband to rebuild their house in bricks and concrete, Maria saw the improved quincha project as a realistic opportunity to rebuild a roof over her family's heads.
 She sold her sewing machine to obtain the necessary capital to purchase building materials.
-Mara was chosen by her community to represent their views in project discussions and negotiations.
-Alongside a male representative she was to become involved in a series of activities which, she says, developed her skills in dealing with people and built her self-confidence The Huacucho Neighbourhood Reconstruction Committee that Mara represented became an agricultural cooperative.
-Mara worked with other men and women to generate income by raising small livestock, selling agricultural produce and homemade food in the local market place.
-For a period she was also president of the Mothers Club.
-Once Mara felt she had played those particular roles in community leadership for long
+María was chosen by her community to represent their views in project discussions and negotiations.
+Alongside a male representative she was to become involved in a series of activities which, she says, developed her skills in dealing with people and built her self-confidence.

+The Huacucho Neighbourhood Reconstruction Committee that María represented became an agricultural cooperative.
+María worked with other men and women to generate income by raising small livestock, selling agricultural produce and homemade food in the local market place.
+For a period she was also president of the Mothers' Club.
+Once María felt she had played those particular roles in community leadership for long enough she went into business for herself.
+Her considerable skills are also put to use as governor at the local school attended by her three daughters.